Traum von Monte Carlo

-Dream of Monte Carlo (German: Traum von Monte Carlo) is an oil painting on canvas by the German expressionist artist Max Beckmann, created between 1939 and 1943 during his exile in Amsterdam.
+Traum von Monte Carlo (/de/, 'Dream of Monte Carlo') is an oil painting on canvas by the German artist Max Beckmann, created between 1939 and 1943 during his exile in Amsterdam.
 The work portrays a surreal and symbolically charged casino scene inspired by Beckmann’s visit to the Casino de Monte-Carlo in 1939.
 Within a theatrical composition filled with croupiers, masked figures, and gamblers, the painting merges themes of chance, temptation, death, and moral corruption.

 Painted in a period marked by Beckmann's displacement following the Nazi campaign against Degenerate art, the work reflects both the artist's inner exile and the surrounding political violence of World War II.
 Scholars have interpreted the painting as an allegory of vanitas, a reflection on human desire and mortality, and a coded commentary on the mechanisms of power and complicity under the Nazi regime.

 Since 1956, the painting has been part of the collection of the Staatsgalerie Stuttgart, where it is regarded as one of Beckmann’s most complex and allegorical works from his Amsterdam period.